Relations between Aborigines and colonists

 The Tolpuddle Martyrs were six men from the Village of Tolpuddle in England who were transported in 1834 for trying to form a union.
 They were: George Loveless; James Loveless; Thomas Standfield; John Standfield; James Hammet; James Brine.

 The Scottish Martyrs were five men who promoted the ideals of the French revolution: liberty, equality and fraternity.
-For promoting these views they were transported to Australia.
+As punishment for promoting these views, they were transported to Australia.
 They were: Maurice Magarot; Thomas Muir; Thomas Fyshe Palmer; William Skirving; Joseph Gerrald.

 In 1837, a group of Canadian rebels staged an uprising to achieve reform.
 29 were executed and 149 were transported to Australia.

 The Chartists were a group of about 60 people from Monmouthshire in England who had drawn up a list of changes they wanted made to the political system.
-The list included an idea that everyone should be given a vote, that voting should be by ballot and Parliamentary members should be paid.
+The list included the ideas that everyone should be given a vote, that voting should be by ballot and Parliamentary members should be paid.
 (The system of the time only allowed rich men who didn't have to earn a living to enter Parliament.)
-For creating this list, the Chartists were transported to Tasmania.
+For creating the list, the Chartists were transported to Tasmania.

 Black South Africans

 From 1828 to 1834 South Africa deported many blacks that were not political prisoners, but had transgressed the white South African laws.

 Often the pickpockets were well organised gangs that targeted social gatherings of the rich and famous.
 In a crowd, the pickpocket's victim would not feel a hand relieving them of their valuables.
 As soon as the item was stolen, it would be passed to an assistant (often an elegantly dressed lady) who would hurry to another part of town.